knanno/react-training-wheels/first-react-app/notes.md

  - React.StrictMode, a react component built-in.
 Wrapping our component in this preforms additional error checks for us and highlight these in runtime. package-lock and package track dependencies, which we have installed into our project and stored in node_modules.
 Keeps track of the versions we are using.
 Version numbers are listed here and some scripts which are used to run and build our app.

+ npm run start

+React Component (just a JS function) -> Template, which is returned. export default App; (at the bottom of App.js) - We always export our components so they can be imported in other files.
+The App.js component is exported and then imported in the index.js file which is used to render